jmooring/hosting-amplify/README.md

-# Hosting Test - Cloudflare Pages
+# Hosting Test - Amplify

-This is a test of hosting a Hugo site on Cloudflare Pages.
+This is a test of hosting a Hugo site on Amplify.

+Requires Hugo v0.146.7 or later.

 This site: